Geodesic Noise and Gravitational Wave Observations by Pulsar Timing Arrays

 The analysis of ToA data from pulsars includes various deterministic corrections to the raw data to account for a number of effects.
 One of these is the Shapiro delay experienced by the signal as it travels through the solar system.
 The delay is due to the gravitational potential of bodies in our solar system which distorts geodesics and induces an increase in the path length travelled by the signal.
-The Shapiro delay was first considered as a test of the general theory of relativity~\cite{Shapiro1964}.
+The Shapiro delay was first considered as a test of the general theory of relativity by~\citet{Shapiro1964}.
 A more generalised treatment of this geodesic delay in the weak gravitational field of arbitrary-moving bodies was presented in \citet{Kopeikin1999}.
-While this delay due to our solar system is accounted for \cite{Edwards2006} there has been no discussion of the {\sl statistical} effect due to massive bodies in our galaxy.
-There are two reasons why the statistical effect may not be negligible.
-Firstly, the timing precision required to measure a typical GW at the frequencies probed by PTAs is of the order of a nanosecond \cite{Hobbs2006}.
-Secondly, the overall delay due to the potential well of our galaxy is of the order of days for typical pulsar--Earth lines-of-sight \cite{Desai2015}, even small perturbations to this overall effect should be resolvable.
+While the delay due to the gravitational potential of solar system bodies is accounted for \cite{Edwards2006} there has been no discussion of the {\sl statistical} effect due to the distribution of massive bodies in our galaxy.
+We may naively expect this signal to be too small to be relevant.
+However, the amplitude of the GW signal being searched for is also very small, on the order of nanoseconds \cite{Hobbs2006}.
+The overall delay due to the gravitational potential well of our galaxy is of the order of days for typical pulsar--Earth lines-of-sight \cite{Desai2015}.
+Even small perturbations to this overall effect may be resolvable.
 A small, but significant, fraction of the total mass of our galaxy is made up of compact sources---effectively point sources compared to the typical pulsar--Earth distances.
-One may worry that these sources will perturb the overall delay by a very small but perhaps non-negligible amount for individual lines-of-sight.
+We should not expect delays due to individual stars to be relevant, the chances of a pulsar line-of-sight passing sufficiently close to an individual star are negligible.
+However, one may worry that a distribution of sources may lead to mean field effects that counter the inverse distance scaling of individual potentials.
+This statistical contribution to ToA delays would be small but perhaps non-negligible for individual lines-of-sight.